sunha-shin/momentum-todo/README.md

 ⭐ What I learned ⭐
-A function using 'e.target.name' could handle three input if there is a name property in input tag
+- A function using 'e.target.name' could handle three inputs at the same time if there is a name property .
+- In JavaScript, e.target.name refers to a property that represents the name attribute of the target element within an event object (e).
+- It is commonly used in event handling to access the name value of the element that triggered the event.
 ```